 - Call them by their preferred name and pronouns at home, whether or not they are dressing as that gender, and always in public when they are.
 At home, you are showing acceptance of your child’s intentions to become outwardly who they already are psychologically and emotionally.
 In public, the goal is to protect your child’s safety from being “outed.”
 Confusing?
 The best guideline is to ask your child in private anytime you are unsure.

 Most important is to refrain from expecting your MTF child to suddenly dress in girls’ clothing and makeup and to practice a feminine voice in your presence.
-FTM (female-to-male) or “transboys”/”transmen” will not suddenly act in stereotypically masculine ways, but they will appreciate being asked to come help Dad or join in healthy male-bonding activities.
-(Dad may have to try this a few times to get used to it!)
+FTM (female-to-male) or “transboys”/”transmen” will not suddenly act in stereotypically masculine ways, but they may appreciate being asked to come help Dad or join in healthy male-bonding activities.
 Older teens are faced with another kind of “puberty,” emotionally and physically, with all the self-consciousness you recall from your own puberty years.
 Avoid pressuring your child to meet your expectations: how you expect boys and girls to behave and look is going to get in your way.
 Let yourself be uncomfortable, and know that this signals readiness to adapt to change.
 Talk to other parents—see the Resource page.

 Take care of yourself!

 You will feel conflicting feelings like: grief, relief, hope, fear, even joy.
 This means you are a loving, attentive parent.
-Get yourself a therapist or support group to help you vent concerns and gain perspective.
-Read books and websites and see films (see my Resource page) to help you understand more about positive ways to tell your family and friends and advocate at school if needed.
-Learn about health insurance and which ones cover expenses related to transition You’ll do your best parenting of your transsexual teen with knowledge and support.
-To be invited to the next Parents Meeting, subscribe to my Blog or call/email me.
+Join PFLAG in your community for support to help you vent concerns and gain perspective.
+Read books and websites and see films (see my Resource page) to find more positive ways to ‘come out’ as a family, and advocate at school if needed.
+Learn about health insurance and which ones cover expenses related to transition.
+You’ll do your best parenting of your transgender teen with knowledge and support.